[Additional reporting by Sam O’Keefe]

 The musical’s parallel plot with “Romeo and Juliet” tackles this notion of uprootedness in an interesting way, at the same time challenging the traditional love story and universalizing the ideas of forbidden love and social denial and exclusion.

-Theatre, both the fictionalized version of Shakespeare’s play in the musical and the “bare: A Pop Opera” itself, thus becomes a fictional arena in which to play out very real—though often hidden—tensions, sometimes just overly dramatized versions of real life.
+Theatre, both the fictionalized version of Shakespeare’s play in the musical and “bare: A Pop Opera” itself, thus becomes a fictional arena in which to play out very real—though often hidden—tensions, sometimes just overly dramatized versions of real life.
 As Barragan commented, “One of the biggest challenges was being able to be flexible and give up this ‘perfect’ image of what I wanted [the show to be] in my mind for something that was more rooted in reality.”

 The self-referential aspect of this theatre production, moreover, complicates the genre itself, posing the problem of how to extricate one’s “true” self from a created or adopted persona.
 Where do your defense mechanisms end and you begin?
-“All the world’s stage,” the Bard wrote after all. “bare” certainly demonstrated the frequent difficulties that come along with being an actor, both in the technical, artistic sense of the word as well as the psychological and metaphorical.
+“All the world’s a stage,” the Bard wrote after all. “bare” certainly demonstrated the frequent difficulties that come along with being an actor, both in the technical, artistic sense of the word as well as the psychological and metaphorical.

 Reflecting on her involvement and the meaning of the production, Retta affirmed, “This show is incredibly important … I hope that the audience walked away with an understanding of what it is like to be different and how hard it can often be to be oneself.”